 This course provides students with hands-on practical experience in installation and troubleshooting computer hardware.
 The class will help to prepare participants for the A+ Certification sponsored by CompTIA.
 This is a suitable substitute for CIS 240, Networking Hardware.
-If used, this is a CORE course for the AAT and AAS CIS programs.
 Code C

 CIS 270.
-CISCO I (3-0-3)
+CISCO CCNA I (3-0-3)